MaiteBG/Python_summary/python_summary/basic_concepts_conventions.md

 ## 3. Naming Conventions

+- Avoid
+  - Having files, directories, modules... with the same name to prevent errors in Python.
+  - Python's reserved keywords.
+  - Single-letter variable names (except for specific cases like indices).

+- **Use plural names exclusively** for collections (e.g., `items_list`).

+- **Readable and Descriptive Names**:
+  - Always aim for clear and descriptive names to improve code readability.
+  - Be descriptive but concise: the name should clearly indicate the purpose or role of the variable or object.
+  - Avoid abbreviations unless they are widely recognized within your project or field (e.g., `img` for image).

 ### 3.1.
 Constants
 By convention, constants are named in uppercase (e.g., `CONSTANT_VALUE`) and should remain unmodified during the program's execution.